Nozbe/Michael.team/en/about.md

 Initially I started Nozbe because I wanted to better manage my time and I was inspired by David Allen's book "Getting Things Done".
 Back in 2005 I couldn't find a tool that'd work for me so I built my own.
 I basically rewrote it twice before I launched it in 2007.
 Nozbe was my side project for an entire year before I decided to focus on running it full time in 2008.
 Now we're a 20+ fully-remote people in the Nozbe team.
 [Here's a short history of Nozbe written for our 10th anniversary](https://nozbe.com/blog/10-years/)

 [I love what I do](https://sliwinski.com/5-loves/) so it doesn't feel like work.
 But apart from that I try to remain fit, especially as [I lost weight](https://sliwinski.com/fitness2014/) thanks to ["slow carb diet"](https://sliwinski.com/slow-carb-diet/) and started running [triathlons](https://sliwinski.com/triathlon) (I do 3-4 [olympic distance](https://sliwinski.com/triathlon-list/) a year: 1500m swim, 40km bike and 10km run).
+And recently [I picked up tennis](https://sliwinski.com/tennis).

 I also [read about 30 books](https://sliwinski.com/reading) per year (actually [I’m listening to them](https://sliwinski.com/reading-audiobooks-and-absorbing-content)).
 I am a geek who likes technology gadgets (I'm an Apple fanboy) and cars.
 I am a [Christian](https://sliwinski.com/catholic) (Roman Catholic) and believe Jesus Christ to be my savior.